polevaultweb/canny-jpd-votes-sync/README.md

 ## Canny Jira Product Discovery Votes Sync

-Sync votes on Canny posts to a custom field on an Idea in a Jira Product Discovery board.
+Sync votes on Canny posts to a custom field on an Idea in a Jira Product Discovery (JPD) board.

 ## Pre-Requisites

 - PHP
 - Composer

+When a Canny post has a related JPD idea, the idea must be linked in Canny.
+This can be done by using the 'Jira Issues' section of the post sidebar in the Canny admin.

 ## Installation